Casual/Non-Casual Substitute Teachers

 (Point on the incremental scale + any allowance) divided by 183 with a deduction of 11% of this rate to be banked as holiday pay.

-Example: If a teacher is being paid at point 5 of the pre-January 2011 scale and they have an Honours Degree Allowance, the calculation would be as follows:
+Example: If a teacher is being paid at point 5 of the post-January 2011 scale, the calculation would be as follows: